panda7789/docs.cs-cz/docs/core/tutorials/using-with-xplat-cli.md

    15: 377
    ```

-A je to!
-Můžete rozšířit `Program.cs` libovolný způsob, jakým chcete.
+A je to!  `Program.cs` můžete rozšířit jakýmkoli způsobem.

 ## <a name="working-with-multiple-files"></a>Práce s více soubory